-If you opt to roam without any kind of pre-roaming solution in mind, Telstra’s contract phones will generally work in most countries, but at a stiff pricing premium as you can see on the map above.
+If you go travelling without setting up any kind of roaming solution in advance, Telstra’s contract phones will generally work in most countries, albeit at a stiff pricing premium as you can see on the map above.

-If you’re travelling to a country not covered by an International Travel Pass and want to use your Telstra phone and number, you’ll have to wear the PAYG costs for that usage.
+If you’re travelling to a country not covered in the list above and want to use your Telstra phone and number, you’ll have to pay Telstra's standard international roaming rates for that country.

 Roaming with an Optus contract

-Optus by default enables global roaming on all postpaid phones and has done since September 2013, so if your phone is at least that new you should be automatically enabled for roaming.
+By default, Optus enables global roaming on all prepaid and postpaid phones and has done since September 2013, so if your phone is at least that new you should be automatically enabled for roaming.
 If not, you can enable roaming via the Optus App, or by texting the number 7 to 9999 from your Optus mobile, or online from the My Account portal.

-It’s worth bearing in mind that Optus’ roaming service charges for data in 10KB blocks.
-For more on why larger data blocks are poor value, read our guide on how mobile data is counted.
+It’s worth bearing in mind that the Optus roaming service charges for data in 10KB blocks.
+For more information on why larger data blocks are poor value, read our guide on how mobile data is counted.

 Roaming with a Vodafone contract

-Vodafone has global roaming pre-activated on any contract mobile purchased after 23 April 2014; if your phone and contract is older than that you can activate roaming via the My Vodafone portal.
+Vodafone has global roaming pre-activated on any contract mobile purchased after 23 April 2014.
+If your phone and contract are older than that you can activate roaming via the My Vodafone portal.

-Vodafone’s global roaming charges are split between the countries covered by its $5 Roaming offer, which charges a flat $5 per day of actual usage for access to whatever provisions your existing Vodafone contract offers.
+Vodafone’s global roaming charges are split between the countries covered and excluded by its $5 Roaming offer, which charges a flat $5 per day for access to whatever provisions your existing Vodafone contract offers.
 You’re only charged for the days you actually use your phone, rather than an upfront fee for days you might use.
-As of February 2016, there are no charges for roaming to New Zealand on Vodafone contract or month-to-month plans.

-Vodafone’s deal for any country not covered by $5 Roaming is very simple, with a flat $1/minute call cost, 75c text cost and $1/MB data cost on a PAYG basis.
+Vodafone’s deal for any country not covered by $5 Roaming is very simple, with a flat $1/minute call cost, 75c text cost and $1/MB data cost on a pay-as-you-go basis.